« Comment on the Forum | Main | Deuteroproto in Luke 6:1 »

 5:33.
 The parables of Jesus in 5:34-39 are in response to a question that He is asked in verse 33.
 The parallel text in Matthew 9:14 indicates that it is the disciples of John the Baptist who ask the question.
 They want to know why the disciples of John fast often and make prayers, and likewise those of the Pharisees, but the disciples of Jesus eat and drink.

 The Jewish people had numerous laws and customs for fasting.
-Aside from the yearly fast days, many religious leaders would also fast every Monday and Thursday, and would whiten their faces with ash so everyone could see that they were fasting (Matt 6:16-18).
+Aside from the yearly fast days, many religious leaders would also fast every Monday and Thursday, and would whiten their faces with ash so everyone could see that they were fasting (Matt 6:16-18; cf. Wenham 1989:27; Radmacher 1999:1260).
+It is not impossible that this feast with Levi was on one of these fast days (Shepard 1939:148).
 Daily prayers were said promptly at noon, three, and six, no matter where they were or what they were doing.
 If they were in a marketplace or on a street corner, they would pray there (Matt 6:5).

-While Jesus prayed frequently, and taught His disciples to do the same (Matt 6:6-17), there is no written record of Jesus or His disciples fasting.
-Instead, they seem to spend more time eating and drinking.
+Jesus fasted and prayed (cf. Luke 4:2), and taught His disciples to do the same (Matt 6:6-18).
+However, there is no written record of the disciples fasting (cf. Mark 2:18).
+Instead, they seem to spend more time eating and drinking with Jesus.
 At one point, Jesus is even accused of being a glutton and a drunkard (Luke 7:34).
+At issue here is not the annual fasts which follow the Jewish calendar, but the daily prayers and weekly fasts which were part of the traditional disciplemaking methods of John and the Pharisees (Culbertson 1995:261).

 So both the Pharisees and the disciples of John were a little confused at the discipleship methods of Jesus.
 When they ask Jesus the questions of 5:30, 33, there is no animosity toward Jesus or criticism of His methods; just confusion and curiosity as to why Jesus was operating outside normal Jewish customs.